jahrik/homelab-ark/GHOST_README.md

 ![jenkins_awx_user.png](https://github.com/jahrik/homelab-ark/raw/master/images/jenkins_awx_user.png)

 Browse to `Jenkins > Manage Jenkins > Ansible Tower` and add the newly built Ansible AWX to Jenkins.
-Give it a name, the url to to awx, and use the credentials made in the last step.
-Hit test to verify a connection.
+Give it a name, the url to to AWX, and use the credentials made in the last step.
+Hit "test" to verify a connection.

 ![jenkins_awx_add_tower.png](https://github.com/jahrik/homelab-ark/raw/master/images/jenkins_awx_add_tower.png)